 On May 26, they posted again.
 This time revealing the manga to be a box set of TO LOVE RU that was imported from America and seized in March.
 They had now received a letter from the Australian Border Force requesting an interview.
 It was mentioned that the package contained a specific volume with ‘questionable content’.

 The fact that they name TO LOVE RU and are in Western Australia indicates it is likely this is related to the above Border Force WA ratings.
-If this is correct, then none of TO LOVE RU and only selected volumes TO LOVE RU DARKNESS appear to have been submitted to the Classification Board.
+If this is correct, then only TO LOVE RU DARKNESS, and not TO LOVE RU, has been submitted to the Classification Board.